 - Action 1.
 Acts of dishonesty not limited to the following: - a.
-Violation of the Academic Honesty Policy (AHP) inclusive of cheating, plagiarism, fraudulent submissions of works, or miscellaneous forms of academic dishonesty - b.
+Violation of the Academic Honesty Policy (AHP), inclusive of cheating, plagiarism, fraudulent submissions of works, or miscellaneous forms of academic dishonesty - b.
 Violation of University policies, procedures, and communications channels - c.
 Violation of local, state, federal, or regional laws while engaging in the University - d.
 Knowingly offering materially false (or misleading) information to a University instructor, administrator, or other designated official - e.
 Knowingly triggering a false report or threat - f.
-Unauthorized usage or alteration of official University documents, transcript, or identification card - Action 2.
-Intentionally or recklessly causing injury, harm, or apprehension to individuals or groups subject to the Code. - Action 3.
-Intentionally or recklessly interfering with University activities, including, but not limited to studying, teaching, research, residential activities, administration, student conduct proceedings, or the provision of supplementary services.
+Unauthorized usage or alteration of official University documents, transcripts, or identification card - Action 2.
+Intentionally or recklessly causing injury, harm, or apprehension to individuals or groups subject to the Code.

-- Action 4.
-Engaging in sexual, discriminatory, or other harassing conduct so sufficiently severe, pervasive, and objectively offensive that intimidating, hostile, or offensive educational or work environment. - Action 5.
-Failure to comply promptly with the directions of, and verbally threatening, abusing, or harassing any University official, including, but not limited to, student and professional staff members. - Action 6.
-Disorderly conduct, or lewd, indecent, or obscene behavior. - Action 7.
-Any behavior that disrupts or causes disruption to computer services; damages, alters, or destroys data or records; adversely affects computer software, programs, systems, or networks.
-The use of any data, computer system, or network to devise or execute any scheme to defraud, deceive, extort, or wrongfully obtain money, property, or data. - Action 8.
-Acquiring and publicly publishing (or doxing) information such as a student IDs, login information, examination passwords, exams, and assignments without the consent of the University. - Action 9.
+- Action 3.
+Intentionally or recklessly interfering with University activities, including, but not limited to, studying, teaching, research, residential activities, administration, student conduct proceedings, or the provision of supplementary services. - Action 4.
+Failure to comply promptly with the Student Communication Policy. - Action 5.
+Engaging in sexually harassing conduct so sufficiently severe, pervasive, and objectively offensive that intimidating, hostile, or offensive educational or work environment. - Action 6.
+Engaging in discriminatory harassing conduct so sufficiently severe, pervasive, and objectively offensive that intimidating, hostile, or offensive educational or work environment. - Action 7.
+Engaging in other harassing conduct so sufficiently severe, pervasive, and objectively offensive that intimidating, hostile, or offensive educational or work environment. - Action 8.
+Failure to comply promptly with the directions of and verbally threatening, abusing, or harassing any University official, including, but not limited to, student and professional staff members. - Action 9.
+Disorderly conduct, or lewd, indecent, or obscene behavior. - Action 10.
+Any behavior that disrupts or causes disruption to computer services, damages, alters or destroys data or records, adversely affects computer software, programs, systems, or networks.
+Using any data, computer system, or network to devise or execute any scheme to defraud, deceive, extort, or wrongfully obtain money, property, or data. - Action 11.
+Acquiring and publicly publishing (or doxing) information such as student IDs, login information, examination passwords, exams, and assignments without the consent of the University. - Action 12.
 Failure to take reasonable steps to avert, stop, report, or leave a situation involving a violation of the Code.
-Attempting, conspiring to commit, or aiding and abetting in a violation of the Code. - Action 10.
-Violating the terms of, or failure to complete any sanction imposed in accordance with this Code.
+Attempting, conspiring to commit, or aiding and abetting in violating the Code. - Action 13.
+Violating the terms of, or failure to complete, any sanction imposed in accordance with this Code.